General Camp Information

 Can I sign my camper up for multiple weeks?

-Yes!
-There are two camp themes for kids entering grades PreK-5th.
-There is one theme for 6th - 8th graders.
-We recommend that you sign your camper up for a different theme if possible, but you are welcome to enroll your camper in the same camp more than once with the understanding that the activities will be the same and we cannot make special accommodations for returning campers
+We are offering just one camp theme per age group.
+You are welcome to enroll your camper in the same camp more than once with the understanding that the activities will be the same and we cannot change the curriculum for returning campers.

 Which forms do I need to complete if my camper’s spot is confirmed?